grob/ringo-ftpserver/README.md

 ## Installation

-As with all RingoJS packages, unzip the contents of the distribution archive into the `packages` directory inside the RingoJS home directory.
-Alternatively you can place it anywhere outside and create a symbolic link inside the `packages` directory or use the -m switch while starting ringo and add the path to your desired module-direcotry.
+If [rp](https://github.com/grob/rp/) is installed, simply type `rp install ringo-ftpserver` to install the latest version.

-Please also have a look at rp (https://github.com/grob/rp/)
+To manually install it unzip the contents of the distribution archive into the `packages` directory inside the RingoJS home directory.
+Alternatively you can place it anywhere outside and create a symbolic link inside the `packages` directory or use the -m switch while starting ringo and add the path to your desired module-directory.

 ## Standalone Server